Kansattica/quick-markov/README.md

 You can define `MARKOV_TIMING` to have the program calculate and print how fast it's processing the training data, but note that this slows down the training step quite a bit.
 You get more accurate measurements by having something out-of-band, like `pv` or `/usr/bin/time` do the timing.

-You can also define `MARKOV_PARALLEL` to enable experimental parallel processing support when training `markov_model`.
+You can also define `MARKOV_PARALLEL` to enable experimental parallel processing support when training `markov_model` and generating output.
 This is useful for larger corpuses (over 2000 unique words or so, always benchmark and compare to be sure).
 This requires a compiler and library with C++ 17 support, specifically the `<execution>` header.
+You might have to pass the `-std=c++17` or equivalent flag to your compiler.